raspy135/Qun-mk2/README.md

 To turn off compressor, set Compressor threshold to zero.

-See clipping incidator if you want to avoid clipping.
-The synth does soft clipping, so the clipped sound is preferrable sometimes.
+See clipping indicator if you want to avoid clipping.
+The synth does soft clipping, so the clipped sound is preferable sometimes.

 Mixer setting will be saved when Session is saved.